Escape-Technologies/mookme/packages/docs/get-started/README.md

 Your hooks are defined in simple json files.

 - For complete reference, see the JSON hooks reference
-- For specific hook examples, see the recipes.
+- For specific hook examples, see the recipes

 A hook defines a list of `steps`, which are basically commands to run, with a name for proper display.
 A few configuration option are available, but the minimal requirement is `name` and `command`.